Hi! I'm Matthew.

-I have always enjoyed touching or manipulating things, to get an idea of my surroundings.
-For me, LEGO proved to be the ultimate manipulative.
-I could sit for hours with a tray of LEGO pieces, sorting them and mixing them together.
-Above all I loved to build structures that were always new, always original, and always completely my own.
+As a blind person, I have always enjoyed touching or manipulating things, to get an idea of my surroundings.
+For me, LEGO was the ultimate manipulative.
+I could sit for hours with a tray of LEGO pieces, building structures that were new, original, and always completely my own.

 Or so I thought.